Edgenesis/shifu/README.md

 - ...
 More on the way
 ## Features
 ### Supported
-- Telemetry collection
-- Command proxy to device
+- Telemetry collection: shifu supports periodic collection of any telemetries from device.
+What telemetries to collect, how to collect, how frequent is the collection are all customizable in one single configuration file.
-- Integration with Kubernetes with CRD
+- Integration with Kubernetes with CRD: shifu allows any types or forms of configurations for your devices.
-- Basic Shifu Controller
 ### Not yet supported
 - [Declarative API](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#declarative-apis)
 - [Advanced Shifu Controller](docs/design/design-shifuController.md)